Instead of NotebookLM Audio Overview from Google: Meta brings NotebookLlama

 Initially, PDFs are used as input, which are converted into plain text.
 If you want to use a website as input, you have to save it as a PDF –.
 However, this problem also regularly occurs with NotebookLM, as only websites that do not prohibit Google's AI crawler are allowed as input.
 Llama-3.1-70B then generates a script for the podcast, which in turn is further enhanced via Llama-3.1-8B to create a more human-sounding dialog.
 Finally, the audio is generated using Parler-tts and Suno.

 Theoretically, it is also possible to run NotebookLlama on your own computer.
 However, according to the creators, you should then use Llama 8B or lower for the entire pipeline.
 Otherwise, a GPU server or a Llama-capable API provider is mandatory.
 The requirements are typically high for AI: using 70B requires a GPU with 140 GB of aggregated memory (accuracy: bfloat-16).
 The researchers at Meta, including Vikas Sharma, admit that their project still has some catching up to do.
-At the moment, the text-to-speech model has a rather robotic sound.
+Currently, the text-to-speech model has a rather robotic sound.
 "That's the limitation of how natural [the output] sounds."
 In addition, the script could be more exciting if it were written by two agents debating with each other.
-"At the moment, we only use a single model to write the podcast outline."
+"Currently, we only use a single model to write the podcast outline."

 NotebookLlama is not the first attempt to copy Google's podcast generator.
 The Open NotebookLM project is also open source and uses Meta's Llama 3.1 and MeloTTS.
 However, testers complain that the software has a greater tendency to hallucinate than Google's original.
 NotebookLM and Audio Overviews try to get around this problem by ensuring that the output is always based as closely as possible on the templates; knowledge of the world is of secondary importance for the model.
 However, errors also occur with the audio overviews.
 Machine learning expert Iwona Bialynicka-Birula fed her doctoral thesis from 2008 into it back in September and found that the podcast was full of "nonsensical analogies" and repetitions "in 1000 different ways".